IvanReyesO7/GatoCM/README.md

 `emanuel-updated-list-view`

 Please name your branches and your commits in English, as well as your reviews and comments.

 Avoid merging your own Pull Requests, please make sure that someone else reviews and merges them.

 Before making a Pull Request use `git status` or `git diff` to check that you are only pushing what you are changing.

-Thank you for contributing to this project.
+Thank you so much for contributing to this project 🙏🏽.

 ## For occasional developers